Amazing monumental Moser purple to clear intaglio cut vase, c1900 depicting lily like flowers, 14 inches tall, Price £980.

 Very rare small Moser oroplastic box and lid in the 'masques' pattern on amber glass c1928, depicting strange circus creatures, around 4 inches across, signed, Price £775.

 Classic Moser oroplastic decorated medium large vase, in amber -wonderful condition, c1928, signed, Price £395.
-ON HOLD.

 Click Here to return to the top of this page